Skip to main content

 5. Press back to your starting position.

-Tip: Keep your back straight and engage your core—don’t let your hips sag.
+Tip: Keep your back straight and core engaged throughout the exercise, without letting your hips sag.

 Chair Squats